What is Korean oxtail soup?

 Before Korean oxtail soup begins to form, the excess fat should be trimmed from the oxtail, then submerged in water and allowed to soak for about an hour, according to the Chowhound website.
 Then, according to the recipe on the website, the washed tails are placed in a pot of fresh water and cooked with salt, onion, ginger, and garlic for up to four hours.
 Several online recipes advise cooks to regularly wipe the top of the broth to remove bubbling fat.

-See also What is seafood sauce?
+See also What is angel food cake?

 Korean oxtail soup often includes not only chopped radish, but also a seasoned radish side dish known as ggak ddoogi.
 This seasons the radish with ingredients like red pepper powder, minced garlic, rice wine, ginger powder, and salt before adding it to the soup.
 A typical garnish for Korean oxtail soup is chopped green onions, which add perhaps the only color to the dish.
 Some also add noodles to make the soup a healthy meal.